 Never Forget to Put a Call to Action

 A frame and a call to action guarantee 80% more scans of your QR code.
-Make your audience take action to scan it, so it is essential to add an appropriate CTA on your personalized QR code.
+Make your audience take action to scan it, so it is essential to add an appropriate CTA on your customized QR code.

 Consider the correct QR code size on the packaging